 Most of the times when you see someone talking of starting a business, creating a website or an online platform for more reaches is always in the card.
 And this has also taken a big step in the financial sector.

 Most financial institutions now have an online platform, especially for banks, who no longer depend on the old traditional brick buildings for reach.
-And above that, other people have decided to create platfroms that are uniquely online, without having a physical building where their customers should go for any issues.
+And above that, other people have decided to create platforms that are uniquely online, without having a physical building where their customers should go for any issues.

 These platforms are also known as online P2P, or Online banks, or money transfer apps.
 Some of the popular ones are paypal, Venmo, Cash App, Zelle, Wise, and many others.
 You might be wondering how they work.